Close

 Dingle Peninsula

-This iconic peninsula in Kerry is a popular destination for outdoor lovers largely based on the presence of the Dingle Way.
+The iconic Dingle Peninsula in Kerry is a popular destination for outdoor lovers primarily based on the presence of the Dingle Way.
 However, most visitors stay in and around Dingle town.
-On the northern side of the peninsula, communities are smaller and more scattered, supporting several community pockets of Irish speakers.
+On the peninsula’s northern side, communities are smaller and more scattered, supporting several community pockets of Irish speakers.
 Dingle and the nearby Blasket Islands have an important Irish language literary tradition.
-Just go to the pub and listen to the locals – it’s likely you’ll hear it spoken!
+Just go to the pub and listen to the locals – you’ll likely hear it spoken!

 West Cork

-The peninsulas are one of Ireland’s most wild and isolated regions, even today.
-They are simply far away from Dublin, Limerick and other larger cities, leaving West Cork’s small communities tight-knit and attached to tradition.
-There are several villages and townlands here where Irish is still the spoken language, and kept so by West Cork’s wild and far-flung landscapes.
+Even today, the peninsulas are one of Ireland’s most wild and isolated regions.
+They are simply far from Dublin, Limerick and other larger cities, leaving West Cork’s small communities tight-knit and attached to tradition.
+There are several villages and townlands here where Irish is still the spoken language and kept so by West Cork’s wild and far-flung landscapes.

 Aran Islands

 Islands are often microcosms of culture.
-Self-contained, islands often retain tradition better than mainland communities.
+Self-contained, these islands usually retain tradition better than mainland communities.
 The Aran Islands are Ireland’s most famous Gaeltacht islands.
-Though not huge, the Aran Islands are still among Ireland’s largest communities, and Irish is spoken widely throughout the island.
+Though not huge, they are still among Ireland’s largest communities, and Irish is spoken widely throughout the island.
 Irish playwright J.M.
-Synge famously spent time on the Aran Islands to learn Irish and get in touch with his Irish heritage.
+Synge famously spent time on the Aran Islands to learn Irish and connect with his Irish heritage.

 Cape Clear